dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 </figure>

 Broadly speaking there are 2 ways your email could be accessed by unwanted third-parties:
 1. **When the email is in transit from your laptop to the email provider**.
-Securing communication between your laptop and the email provider’s servers is what HTTPS is for.
+However, HTTPS ensures a secure communication between your laptop and the email provider's servers.
-It guaranties that nobody is impersonating the email provider and provides a secure communication channel between yourself and the servers.
+It guaranties that nobody can impersonate the email provider and provides a secure communication channel between yourself and the servers.
 2. **When the email is stored on the provider’s servers (at rest)**.
 The provider will store your emails on it’s server.
-If this wasn’t the case you wouldn’t be able to see the email on your mobile after sending it from your laptop.
-To prevent unwanted third-parties from accessing your emails the provider will encrypt the email when it is stored.
+This allows you to see the email on your mobile after sending it from your laptop.
+To prevent unwanted third-parties from accessing your emails, the provider will encrypt the email when it is stored.

 ![Email attack vectors](/posts/protonmail-e2e-encryption/images/email-attack-vectors.png)